osheenkhare/Agentic-User-Labs/labs/lab-01-create-digital-worker/Readme.md

 Note: For the message to actually reach your server and for your server to respond back, the server endpoint needs to be configured for this agent blueprint on the Developer Portal.

-This step will be done once a sample is up and running on local machine and is tunned to internet via ngrok (or any other tunnelling software).
-Follow the sample's readme to set up the sample and configure the endpoint in the developer portal.
+This step will be done once a sample is up and running on local machine and is tunned to internet via devtunnel (or any other tunnelling software).
+Follow the next lab to set up a sample and configure the endpoint for the agent blueprint.

-As next steps, set up the sample [1 - C# Hello world](./1-csharp-hello-world/Readme.md) The setup guide contains instructions on how to configure the endpoint in the developer portal for the agent blueprint.
-Once that is done, you can send a message to the agentic user and verify that your server receives it and responds back.